about

 • Significant experience in the certification practice area.

-• Extensive and current knowledge of the certification practice area.
+• Advanced knowledge and deep understanding of the certification practice area.

-• The support of your employer to attend in-person workshops (usually two to three days in length) and follow-up online sessions (usually two to three hours in length).
+• The support of your employer to attend in-person workshops (usually two to three days in length) and/or online sessions (usually two to three hours in length).

-Additionally, other eligibility requirements may apply based on program needs, because each certification program is unique.
+Additionally, other eligibility requirements may apply based on program needs as each certification program is unique.

 How do I become an SME?